Enterprise AI Governance Structure: Roles and Responsibilities

 In most organisations, executive oversight for AI sits within an existing governance structure: the risk committee, the technology steering committee, or an executive leadership team with delegated authority for technology decisions.
 A dedicated AI governance board is appropriate where the scale and risk profile of AI deployment warrants it.
 For most organisations in the early phases of enterprise AI deployment, extending an existing governance structure is more practical than establishing a new one.

-The executive layer requires reporting from the operational layer to function effectively.
+The executive layer depends on reporting from the operational layer to function effectively.
 Reporting typically covers material model changes and their assessed impact, governance incidents and their resolution, compliance developments that affect AI operation, and the status of ongoing lifecycle management activities.
 Reporting that summarises without flagging material issues does not give the executive layer what it needs to exercise meaningful oversight.

 Operational Governance